 - Duke University is located in Durham, North Carolina, one of three cities — Durham, Chapel Hill, and Raleigh — that form North Carolina’s famed Triangle Region.
 Each of the cities is home to a major research university.
+Further, many of our students go on to work in local startups, pharmaceutical companies, etc, whose home is in Durham.
 Learn more about Life in Durham here.

 - Duke University and Duke University Medical Center are on the same campus.
 This gives our students the unique opportunity to interact with experts across broad disciplines, work with Duke undergraduates in the lab, and benefit from the cultural events across the University.

 - Students join a tight-knit community of faculty and students who are passionate about development and stem cell biology.

 - Participation in a DSCB colloquium seminar series which brings in world-class experts in development and stem cell biology.

 - For students who are interested in teaching, there are many opportunities.
 For those interested in formal training they can obtain a Certificate in Teaching.
 For students interested in moving into a teaching Academic position they can take advantage of the Preparing Future Faculty program.